-I recently defended my Ph.D. at IIIT-Delhi, India, Wireless Systems Lab of Mobile and Ubiquitous Computing Research Group.
+I defended my Ph.D. at IIIT-Delhi, India, Wireless Systems Lab of Mobile and Ubiquitous Computing Research Group.
 My advisors were Dr. Vinayak Naik and Dr. Sanjit Kaul.
 My thesis title is "Understanding the Role of Active Scans for their Better Utilization in Large-scale WiFi Networks".

 I work broadly in systems.
 My research interests are in general pervasive and ubiquitous computing with particular focus on networked systems, large-scale WiFi networks, Internet-of-Things, and mobile computing.